 - There appears to be no NHS protocol in place for testing and treating chronic dental ingestion patients caused by an unknown accident (to the face).

-- Toxicology clinicians are trained in acute mercury toxicity, seemingly not chronic elemental/inorganic mercury caused by chronic severe dental ingestion.
-A&E and Oral and Maxillofacial NHS consultants appeared not to be in any of these subjects.
+- Toxicology clinicians are trained in acute mercury toxicity, seemingly not chronic elemental/inorganic mercury caused by chronic severe dental ingestion, likewise A&E and Oral and Maxillofacial NHS consultants.

 - Acute inorganic mercury toxicity and chronic dental ingestion mercury toxicity require different chelation methods.

 The well-known USA-based global test for a selected range of metals, including their tri-tests, of hair, blood and urine analysis used to test for mercury.